msg-CareerPaths/spring-training/README.md

  >
  > Build two Spring configurations for securing your application: one with HTTP Basic and one with Form based login.
 These configurations should be active based on a Spring profile (e.g. `with-basic` and `with-form`) or based on a property such that only one of them is active at a time.
  >
- > Adjust your Postman Tests to also handle authentication.
+ > Use Postman Tests to handle authentication.

 Further Resources: